-- A. The Office of Compliance will annually distribute the NCAA Concussion Fact Sheet and/or other applicable material to student-athletes in the Student-Athlete Handbook during the initial team compliance meeting. - B. The Head Athletic Trainer will distribute the NCAA Concussion Fact Sheet and/or other applicable material to Coaches, ATCs, the Director of Athletics, and other members of the Department of Athletics at the required annual compliance meeting prior to the beginning of the fall semester. - C. The Head Athletic Trainer will provide the NCAA Concussion Fact Sheet or other applicable materials to all physicians associated with Tennessee Tech Athletics.
-The Head Athletic Trainer will certify that he/she has provided all of the physicians with the required information prior to the start of each academic year. - D. Prior to the beginning of their competitive season, student-athletes will be assessed by an ATC.
+- A. The Office of Compliance will annually distribute the NCAA Concussion Fact Sheet and/or other applicable material to student-athletes in the Student-Athlete Handbook during the initial team compliance meeting. - B. The Director of Sports Medicine will distribute the NCAA Concussion Fact Sheet and/or other applicable material to Coaches, ATCs, the Director of Athletics, and other members of the Department of Athletics at the required annual compliance meeting prior to the beginning of the fall semester. - C. The Director of Sports Medicine will provide the NCAA Concussion Fact Sheet or other applicable materials to all physicians associated with Tennessee Tech Athletics.
+The Director of Sports Medicine will certify that he/she has provided all of the physicians with the required information prior to the start of each academic year. - D. Prior to the beginning of their competitive season, student-athletes will be assessed by an ATC.
 During this evaluation a baseline using the ImPACT program will be established in order to have comparative data for future testing.
 In addition, the student-athlete will receive a cognitive assessment, balance evaluation (both legs), and his/her concussion history will be reviewed.
 A team physician will be consulted regarding prior concussions and/or concussion symptoms.
-A team physician will also review all baseline concussion assessments and give approval for participation. - E. Medical personnel with training in the diagnosis, treatment and initial management of acute concussion must be present at all competitions. - F. Medical personnel with training in the diagnosis, treatment and initial management of acute concussion must be available for all practices (i.e., available as defined by the NCAA Sport Science Institute Concussion Safety Protocol). - G. When a coach, ATC, or student-athlete suspects that the student-athlete has received a concussion, the student-athlete's participation in the sport will cease immediately.
+A team physician will also review all baseline concussion assessments and give approval for participation. - E. Medical personnel with training in the diagnosis, treatment and initial management of acute concussion must be present at all competitions. - F. Medical personnel with training in the diagnosis, treatment and initial management of acute concussion must be available for all practices (i.e., available as defined by the NCAA Sport Science Institute Concussion Safety Protocol).

-- H. If the initial assessment by the ATC or appropriate medical professional verifies the presence of a concussion, the student-athlete will be subject to the Procedure for Treatment of Acute Head Injury. - I. The initial suspected concussion evaluation will include: - 1.
+- G. When a coach, ATC, or student-athlete suspects that the student-athlete has received a concussion, the student-athlete's participation in the sport will cease immediately. - H. If the initial assessment by the ATC or appropriate medical professional verifies the presence of a concussion, the student-athlete will be subject to the Procedure for Treatment of Acute Head Injury. - I. The initial suspected concussion evaluation will include: - 1.
 Symptom assessment; - 2.
 Physical and neurological exam; - 3.
 Cognitive assessment; - 4.
-Balance exam; - 5.
-Clinical assessment for cervical spine trauma, skull fracture and intracranial bleed; - J. The Department of Athletics will maintain an academic plan for student-athletes that have been diagnosed with a concussion.
+Balance exam; and - 5.
+Clinical assessment for cervical spine trauma, skull fracture and intracranial bleed; if the student-athlete displays any of these symptoms, the ATC will initiate emergency transportation. - J. The Department of Athletics will maintain an academic plan for student-athletes who have been diagnosed with a concussion.